 It’s my life saver especially when I hit 6-7 months where tummy usually gets out of shape and tends to be heavy and makes you uncomfortable when sleeping.
 They say sleeping on your left side is the healthiest position when sleeping.
 It will increase the amount of blood and nutrients that reach the placenta and our baby.
 I always try my best to keep myself in this position for a long time and my body pillow is my greatest back support aid.

 As for the foot pillow, when you’re pregnant and when you’re tummy is so heavy and when you get to do a lot of walking during the daytime, you’re prone to get “manas” or “beriberi”.
 There’s only one solution, prepare a lot of pillows to elevate your feet at night.
 Holla, the next day it’s gone.
+I got mine at MotherCare Philippines, I can’t deny this is one of my favourite Maternity place to shop.

 9. Wardrobe extenders